Commonly Asked Questions

 If you find you are unable to make your scheduled ringing time please contact us immediately so that we can attempt to find a replacement.
 You can reach our Kettle Coordinators at 269-743-0834.

 Bell ringing is very rarely cancelled, but if there is inclement weather, and you are unsure, please call the contact number listed on your confirmation email.

 What do I wear?

-Unless it is otherwise noted you will be standing outside so dress appropriately!!!
+Unless it is otherwise noted, you will be standing outside, so dress appropriately!!!
 If it’s cold – bundle up!
 Wear lots of layers and especially good, comfortable shoes.
 Winter hats or ear muffs are essential and mittens are better than gloves.
 Some volunteers bring a small carpet square or rug to stand on to help their feet stay warmer and prevent sore back muscles.
 Hand and feet warmers are also something to consider.
 If you are absolutely unable to stand for long periods or have a disability that would prevent you from standing, you may bring a stool or chair.
 We do not wish to exclude anyone from this great volunteer opportunity.

 What if my equipment is late?

 Drivers delivering and picking up equipment may have multiple locations, encounter traffic and may be running late.
 Please be patient.
 If the kettle and bell is not delivered within 10 or 15 minutes of your shift start time, please call the contact number listed on the Kettle Stand.

 What do I do with the kettle when I am finished?